Feujio/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 19-AZ: repace all caharcters `A` and `c` from input to `Z` and `e` respectively
 * 20-hiago: removes all letters `c` and `C` from input
 * 21-reverse: reverse its input
+* 22-users_and_homes: displays all users and their home directories, sorted by users

 ## License
 None.